ners/ners.ch/Software/Nix/Reproducibility.md

 # Reproducibility

 Reproducibile builds are an often-cited benefit of the [[Nix]] ecosystem.
-But is reproducibility really?
+But what is reproducibility really?

 > Reproducible builds are a set of software development practices that create an independently-verifiable path from source to binary code.
 >